wikimedia/mediawiki-extensions-MobileFrontend/README.md

 Default: 0;

 ##### $wgMFUseWikibaseDescription
-If set to true and running beta, will add Wikidata description to page JS as wgMFDescription variable
+If set to true, will add Wikidata description to page JS as wgMFDescription variable

 Type: Boolean
 Default: false;